Edith Pargeter: Later life

 In 1992 her mobility began to decline after a fall during a service being televised for Songs of Praise at Shrewsbury Abbey.
 She had a further fall in 1994 at home that led to the amputation of a leg at Princess Royal Hospital, Telford.

 She died at her last home in Glendinning Way, Madeley, Shropshire, in October 1995 at the age of 82, having recently returned home from hospital following a stroke.
 On 14 September 1997, a new stained glass window depicting St Benedict was installed in Shrewsbury Abbey and was dedicated to the memory of Edith Pargeter, with funds raised by donations from admirers of the author.

 She is remembered in her home town with a residential road named after her.
 Ellis Peters Drive sits off Southall Road between Aqueduct and Brookside in Telford.

 Recognition

 The Mystery Writers of America gave Pargeter their Edgar Award in 1963 for Death and the Joyful Woman.
 In 1980, the British Crime Writers' Association awarded her the Silver Dagger for Monk's Hood.
 In 1993 she won the Cartier Diamond Dagger, an annual award given by the CWA to authors who have made an outstanding lifetime contribution to the field of crime and mystery writing.
 Pargeter was appointed Officer of the Order of the British Empire (OBE) "for services to Literature" in the 1994 New Year Honours.
 To commemorate Pargeter's life and work, in 1999 the CWA established their Ellis Peters Historical Dagger award (later called the Ellis Peters Historical Award) for the best historical crime novel of the year.

 Pargeter's Cadfael Chronicles are often credited for popularizing what would later become known as the historical mystery.

+Adaptations

+Her novella The Assize of the Dying was adapted as the 1958 film The Spaniard's Curse.
+Directed by Ralph Kemplen, it starred Tony Wright, Lee Patterson, Michael Hordern, Susan Beaumont and Henry Oscar.

+Death and the Joyful Woman was adapted for The Alfred Hitchcock Hour in 1963.
+Directed by John Brahm, it starred Gilbert Roland, Laraine Day and Don Galloway.

+Death and the Joyful Woman was again adapted, this time for Czech television, as Smrt a blazená paní (Death and the Blessed Lady), directed by Pavel Háša.

+Thirteen of her Cadfael novels were adapted for television as Cadfael between 1994 and 1998.
+Episodes were adapted by Russell Lewis, and starred Derek Jacobi, Julian Firth.
+Michael Culver and Terence Hardiman.